zerotier/docs/docs/rules.md

 Networks have one base rule set that is applied to all traffic.
 Its size is constrained to 1024 entries (each match or action is an entry).
-It should be used to set the overall policies for all members of the network, and for most common use cases it’s all you’ll need.
-For more complex scenarios, both capabilities and tags provide methods of both managing complexity and scaling the overall size of a network’s rule system.
+It should be used to set the overall policies for all members of the network, and for most common use cases it's all you'll need.
+For more complex scenarios, both capabilities and tags provide methods of both managing complexity and scaling the overall size of a network's rule system.

 ### Actions and Match Conditions {#311actionsandmatchconditionsaname3_1_1a}